Crowdfunding vs. Peer-to-Peer Lending: Which Funding Option Will Work Better for You?

 So sure, it’s a bummer that you don’t get free funds.
 You do have to pay back your P2P loan, after all.
 But when the alternative is no funding or funding with very high interest rates, P2P lending starts to look pretty good.

-Crowdfunding and P2P lending both provide excellent ways to get money for your business.
+Crowdfunding and P2P lending both provide excellent ways to get money for your small business.
 But while they both let you receive funding from individual investors, they work quite differently.

 Thanks to its campaign-driven nature, crowdfunding works best for businesses that sell products.
 P2P lending, on the other hand, works well for service-based businesses and others―as long as they can meet minimum borrower requirements.